-5.6 RMS Measurements
+5.10 RMS Measurements

-This section describes the procedure for making a basic signal AC RMS (Root Mean Square) measurement while properly removing the influence of ambient light and other drift effects.
+This section describes the procedure for making a basic signal RMS (Root Mean Square) measurement while properly removing the influence of ambient light and other drift effects.
+The 1936/2936 Series begins and ends the signal RMS every second.

-- With a 918D detector connected to the meter, turn the meter on.
+With a 918D or 818P Detector connected to the meter, turn the meter on.
 Set the Mode to RMS.
-Set the Range to Auto and press the Lambda (λ) key to set the measurement wavelength to the desired value. - Cover or otherwise block the light source being measured, turn Zero on.
+Set the Range to Auto and press the Lambda (λ) key to set the measurement wavelength to the desired value.

+Cover or otherwise block the light source being measured, turn Zero on.
 Immediately upon entering the RMS mode, the meter will begin to acquire and calculate RMS value of the data.
-The display value may reflect the RMS of noise due light fluctuations.
+The display value may reflect the RMS of noise due to ambient temperature fluctuations (when using the 818P detectors) or light fluctuations (when using the 918D detectors).

-- Uncover or trigger the source.
-The displayed value should now reflect the detector signal RMS value. - The formula used to calculate the RMS value is given below:
+Uncover or trigger the source.
+The displayed value should now reflect the detector signal RMS value.

+The RMS value is calculated based on data acquired over a one second time period.
+The formula used to calculate the RMS value is given below: